hero-image

 Dharapani20

-Rooms and Dining in Manaslu Circuit Trek
+Rooms & Dining Facilities on the Manaslu Trek

-If you want a luxury trek in Manaslu with hot showers and a room with an attached bathroom then you need to book very fast because on average we can find 3 to 4 rooms with attached bathrooms.
-The bathroom in the Manaslu circuit is available on is sharing basis.
+If you want a luxury trek in Manaslu with hot showers and a room with an attached bathroom, then you need to book very fast because on average we can find only 3 to 4 rooms with attached bathrooms.
+The bathrooms on the Manaslu Circuit are available on a sharing basis.
 The rooms will be neat and clean with 2 beds and a small table.
-A blanket and a pillow are served for each person, in peak season you cannot get an extra blanket.
-There is a central dining hall with a heating system which helps to keep everyone in the room warm and safe.
-Trekkers only use the room during sleep, trekkers spend most of their time in the dining halls where they can feel warm and safe and enjoy communication with the locals or other groups of trekkers.
+A blanket and a pillow are served for each person; in peak season you cannot get an extra blanket.

 DestinationPopular GuesthousesServices